sgorgun/breadth-first-search-task-python/README.md

 Please use the template `tasks/components:find_number_of_components` for the implementation.

-### Exercise 2: Checking whether a given directed graph has any cycles
+### Exercise 2: Checking whether a given undirected graph has any cycles

 Given the number of vertices `n` and graph edges (adjacency dictionary) `edges` for an undirected graph, return True if graph contains a cycle and False if it doesn't.
 Vertices are enumerated from `0` to `n-1`.